 It's difficult to beat Iowa State University if you want to study Agricultural Economics & Business.
-After graduating, Agricultural Business students usually earn about $40,312 in the first five years of their career.
+Iowa State University Agricultural Economics & Business graduates receive 5.8% more than the average Agricultural Business graduate.
 Placed in Ames, Iowa, this college is a strong final choice for students who enjoy the thrills of a major city.

 It's hard to find a better school than University of Illinois at Urbana - Champaign if you wish to study Agricultural Economics & Business.
-Graduates from the Agricultural Economics & Business degree program at University of Illinois at Urbana - Champaign make 17.3% more than the standard college grad in this field.
+Graduates of the Agricultural Business program earn about $49,430 for their early career, and $83,792 in their mid career.
 With more than 20,000 students, this institution is one of the biggest schools in the nation.

 Cornell University is a great option for students pursuing an Agricultural Economics & Business degree.
 After graduation, Agricultural Business students usually make around $50,977 in their early careers.
 This school is one of the largest schools in New York.

 Any student who is interested in Agricultural Economics & Business has to check out California Polytechnic State University - San Luis Obispo.
 Agricultural Business majors from California Polytechnic State University - San Luis Obispo earn a boost of approximately 3.5% above the typical income of Agricultural Business graduates.
-Located in San Luis Obispo, California, Cal Poly San Luis Obispo delivers a safe and sound, suburban experience for college students.
+California Polytechnic State University - San Luis Obispo is among the largest schools in California.

-With 68.1% of the educators working full time, students are sure to get plenty of face time with teachers.
+Due to the diverse population at Cal Poly San Luis Obispo, you should have numerous opportunities to interact with individuals from many walks of life.
 The more time it takes to finish their education the more loans students have to take on.
 Go on a virtual tour to learn more about Cal Poly San Luis Obispo.